hannesstruss/unearthed/README.md

 ![CI](https://github.com/hannesstruss/unearthed/workflows/CI/badge.svg)

 Should you still save your instance state in a world of phones with 12GB of RAM?
-You definitely shouldn't have to guess!
-Unearthed notifies you when your app goes to the background, dies and gets restored.
-It's up to you what to do with that information – one option might be to track an event in your analytics.
+Maybe!
+Since knowing is better than guessing, Unearthed lets you track how often your app is sent to the background, dies, and gets restored.
+It's up to you what to do with that information – for example, you could log an event to your analytics.

 ## Usage